JingMing2019/JingMing2019.github.io/_pages/about.md

   - /about.html
 ---

-I am currently interested in synthetic aperture radar imaging and interferometric processing.
+I am currently interested in signal and image processing.
+Specificly, I possess the experience of synthetic aperture radar imaging and interferometric processing.

 Bio
 ======